Kjartan Atli Kjartansson

-Kjartan Atli Kjartansson (born 23 May 1984) is an Icelandic sports TV and radio show host.
-He hosts Stöð 2 Sport's Domino's Körfuboltakvöld (English: Domino's Basketball Night) and was the host of the morning radio show Brennslan on FM957 from 2014 to 2020.
+Kjartan Atli Kjartansson (born 23 May 1984) is an Icelandic sports TV and radio show host, basketball coach and former player.
+He hosted Stöð 2 Sport's Domino's Körfuboltakvöld (English: Domino's Basketball Night) from 2015 to 2023 and was the host of the morning radio show Brennslan on FM957 from 2014 to 2020.
 He played basketball for several season in the Úrvalsdeild karla and won the Icelandic Basketball Cup three times as a member of Stjarnan, in 2009 and 2013 as a player and in 2015 as an assistant coach.

 Early life

 Kjartan was born in Reykjavík and grew up in Hafnarfjörður and later Álftanes.

 Basketball

 Playing career

 Kjartan played for nine seasons in the Icelandic top-tier Úrvalsdeild karla, mostly with Stjarnan.
 He was one of the key players in Stjarnan's resurgence to the basketball scene, helping the club win the Icelandic Basketball Cup in 2009 and 2013, and the Super Cup in 2009.
 He retired from top-level play in January 2014.
 On April 8, 2018, he hit a go-ahead three-pointer in the waning seconds of Álftanes game against Stál-úlfur in the Division III semi-finals, helping them to victory and promotion to Division II.
 On 16 April 2019, he won the Division II championship after Álftanes defeated ÍA in the league finals, 123–100, and achieved promotion to Division I.

 In November 2021, Kjartan was called up to Álftanes main squad from the reserve team due to several players missing the game due to COVID-19 protocols.
 In the 114-91 win, he had 6 points and 5 assists.